What should a contractor testimonial placement ask for?

 Built from ProTradeHQ field guides, calculators, and trade-specific growth paths.
 No vendor ranking pay-to-play.

-Product fit: Product fit is contextual: Webzaz fits when testimonial placement exposes weak service pages, thin city pages, missing project galleries, or a broken quote flow that needs contractor-specific website proof.
+When a product fits: Product fit is contextual: Webzaz fits when testimonial placement exposes weak service pages, thin city pages, missing project galleries, or a broken quote flow that needs contractor-specific website proof.
 LocalKit fits only when one testimonial supports a focused mobile destination from GBP, QR, referral, review, or social traffic.
 Exact offer and pricing language is intentionally avoided.

 Or open the PDF nowTestimonial proof FAQ